sfhansen/mse246_project/reports/final_report.md

 #####Test Calibration Plots

-Lastly, we evaluated the calibration of the our models' predicted probabilities of loan default against the observed fraction of defaults in the data.
+Lastly, we evaluated the calibration of our models' predicted probabilities of loan default against the observed fraction of defaults in the data.
 A point on the dashed line means that the model's predicted probability of default matched the empirical default rate.
 Points to the right of the line